camunda/sap-odata-connector/README.md

 # Camunda-SAP integration: outbound protocol connectors

-OData and RFC protocol connectors to r/w data from/to SAP S/4 and R/4.
+OData and RFC protocol connectors to r/w data from/to SAP S/4 and ECC.

 ## infrastructure prerequisites